cajacko/project-journal/projects/escape-the-mad-house.md

 - More play tests - to see if the new changes work (especially restriction cards)
 - Experiment with images (with and without the text) on reaction/personality cards
 - Adjust the flavour text so that Derek wakes up in the madhouse
+- Have an app for the active player to use (room card, personality).
+Then the game can be cheaper and smaller.
+Just items, reactions and health cards

 ## Updates 🔼